vuepress-theme-hope/vuepress-theme-hope/docs/theme/src/guide/layout/footer.md

 The `copyrightText` field is used to set the copyright information of a specific page.
 It also supports HTMLString (useful when you cite an article and the article uses a specific license).

-Of course, when `themeConfig.footer.display` is `true`, you can also fill in `false` to hide the copyright information of a specific page.
+When `themeConfig.footer.display` is `true`, you can also fill in `false` to hide the copyright information of a specific page.

 ### medialink